digipres/workbench/src/dataflows/cul.md

 ## Overview

-...relationship between Transfer Service and the Deposit Service and Digital Preservation Service And Repositry?!?
+...relationship between Transfer Service and the Deposit Service and Digital Preservation Service/Digital Repository?
 And overall access and other services?

 [Building our repository ingest workflow | by John Gostick | Digital Preservation at the University of Cambridge Libraries and Archives](https://digitalpreservation-blog.lib.cam.ac.uk/building-our-repository-ingest-workflow-e09a0d2cdddc)